quasi-coherent/tern/README.md

 `^V(\d+)__(\w+)\.(sql|rs)$`, e.g., `V13__create_a_table.sql` or
 `V5__create_a_different_table.rs`.

-The Tern type is the main application and it exposes one method, run, for performing some operation given a set of source migrations.
-A `Tern` application has a builder interface for specifying the operation and options.
-To build the application from a builder, a [MigrationContext] needs to be supplied, which can be satisfied using the provided derive macro.
-A `MigrationContext` has an associated [Executor] type, which represents the underlying database connection.
+The `Tern` type is the main application for performing an operation given a set of source migrations, but it needs a user-defined [`MigrationContext`] to be built.
+This crate provides a derive macro for `MigrationContext`.

 Put together, it looks like this: